-1.3 Low Voltage ELECTRONIC STIMULATOR, OPERATIONAL DESCRIPTION AND HAZARD MANAGEMENT which are identical to Australian Standard AS/NZS 60479 and follow the requirements of the Safe Application of Electricity in the Meat Processing Industry NZS 6116:2006.
+1.3 Low Voltage ELECTRONIC STIMULATOR, OPERATIONAL DESCRIPTION AND HAZARD MANAGEMENT

+This equipment is designed to accelerate the natural ageing process in muscle and increase bleeding when the muscles are activated by an electrical current.
+These currents have been designed and tested by scientists in consultation with the International Electrical Safety Standards which are identical to Australian Standard AS/NZS 60479 and follow the requirements of the Safe Application of Electricity in the Meat Processing Industry NZS 6116:2006.
 The equipment was also designed with consideration to the standard literature which describes the effects of various types of current waveforms on animal and human nerves and muscle.